ELI’s Naturally Green Planning Program

 Featured Areas of Expertise and Resources:

 - Resources for Community Planners: To help planners integrate conservation science into community planning, ELI develops resources that translate science into practical guidelines and identify effective policies and policy reforms.
-In 2011, ELI will launch NaturallyGreenPlanning.org to help planners convince local decision-makers that nature conservation is an important component of a 'green' community, to develop naturally green plans and management tools, and to connect with local conservation experts who would be willing to engage in local planning efforts.
+ELI will launch NaturallyGreenPlanning.org to help planners convince local decision-makers that nature conservation is an important component of a 'green' community, to develop naturally green plans and management tools, and to connect with local conservation experts who would be willing to engage in local planning efforts.

 - Convening Experts: ELI works closely with experts in the fields of conservation biology and land-use planning to identify opportunities for and barriers to using biodiversity information in community planning and to develop model approaches for promoting meaningful collaboration between conservation biologists and community planners.